Waswo X. Waswo: Acclaims and criticisms

 Waswo's sepia work has been compared to early 20th-century photographers such as Edward Curtis, but his inclusion of self-portraiture draws analogies to postmodernists such as Cindy Sherman, who works in series, typically photographing herself in a range of costumes.
+This is particularly evident in the artist’s newer work, such as the series “A Visitor to the Court” which relies upon parodic self-portraiture.

 Waswo's work has encouraged debate on the ethical questions of photography, especially the question of a westerner's role in photographing a foreign land.
 Bangalore-based artist Pushpamala N. in an article titled "Photographing the Natives" criticizes that Waswo follows the long tradition of hegemonic and largely negative western depictions of the East.
 She quotes, "The "truths" that Waswo seeks to reveal are not so personal or hidden.
 In fact they belong to a long history of representing the subcontinent that go back a hundred and fifty years.
 If one history of seeing India was to see it as an underdeveloped, decadent and inferior subject civilization, another was to posit the inherent "spiritualism" of the East against the crass materialism of the West.
 In constructing his archetypal "Other", Waswo is unable to escape from an inherited way of seeing the Indian landscape and its people".

-Indian writer and cultural theorist Ranjit Hoskote defends Waswo against Pushpamala's criticism.
+Indian writer and cultural theorist Ranjit Hoskote has defended Waswo against Pushpamala's criticism.
 He says that artists like Waswo, when they step into the Indian situation – choosing to live and work in India and taking Indian subjects as the focus of their work – are either idolised or stigmatised: there is no middle ground of response for them to occupy.
 He further argues that, "Ideologically, Waswo's art is often obliged to justify itself to those who view it as no more than a contemporary projection of classical Orientalism; formally, it is not infrequently forced to explain its affinities with the lineage of pictorialism.
 To viewers habituated to the fast-forward of artistic strategies that deploy the newest media, also, Waswo may have to defend his retrieval of a 19th-century approach in the 21st century, while declining to be giddily playful or coolly subversive in the postmodernist fashion approved by the practitioners of retro chic.
 But Waswo's photographic images ought to be viewed in a spirit that can transcend such entrenched, guilt-based binaries of affront and critique, offence and defensiveness.
 These images are subtle, classical, mannered in the best sense.
 At the same time, they are unquestionably the testimony of a gaze that is empathetic, for Waswo's observations are made from the viewpoint of a transitive, relational self that releases itself to its subjects, rather than suffocating them in a colonialist authorial embrace."